tucats/ego/docs/API.md

 first table.

 The second task is an insert into a different table.
-Note how the value in the "data" object specifies "{{customer}}" for the object value for the column "recipient".
+Note how the value in the "data" object specifies "\{{customer}}" for the object value for the column "recipient".
 The use of a string with double-braces around a name is the indicator that the value is not the string, but instead is the symbol value "customer" that was read in a previous task.
 The effect of this is that the "INSERT" task will store the value